FasterThanAQuantum/collision-avoiding-pathfinding-genetic-algorithm/README.md

 to reach his end point with minimising the collision rate.

-A robot is created with the simulation, alongside with it's path.
+A robot is created with the simulation, alongside with its path.
-A user can move the robot on step on it's path by clicking the space bar and in order get the result directly a user is invited to click the Key "F"
+A user can move the robot step by step on the path by clicking the space bar and in order get the result directly a user is invited to click the Key "F".